Starbucks' mobile order push meets resistance from ritual seekers

 “I’m always wondering why my drink takes longer when there’s no one in line and it’s because of the mobile orders,” Motes said.

 That is not lost on Robert Street, 33, a former Starbucks barista who is still in the habit of watching customers.

-Street sends his mobile order to Starbucks through Amazon.com’s (AMZN.O) Alexa every morning as he’s leaving for work at a private high school in Houston.
+Street sends his mobile order to Starbucks through Amazon.com Inc’s (AMZN.O) Alexa every morning as he is leaving for work at a private high school in Houston.

 Breezing past the line in the store to grab his beverage waiting on the counter, “I selfishly feel like I won the system and saved a bunch of time,” Street said.